Return to Home Return to Overview Strategy Guide

 Empowered

-An effect that is gained by all three titans when players fail mechanics.
+An effect that is gained by Greer and all three lesser Titans when players fail mechanics.
 Increases outgoing damage by 5% per stack, up to 99 stacks, at which point all attacks become unblockable.
 Titans can gain Empowered through the following:

 Plague Rot

-An debuff that is applied to players hit by a Cage of Decay, Enfeebling Miasma, or Ripples of Rot.
+A debuff that is applied to players hit by Cage of Decay, Enfeebling Miasma, or Ripples of Rot.
 Affected players are surrounded by a red AoE that regularly corrupts boons and applies Poison.
-This effect spreads to other players the AoE, and if uncontrolled can quickly spread to the entire squad.
+This effect spreads to other players on contact with the AoE, and if uncontrolled, can quickly spread to the entire squad.

-The effect is removed is the affected player is Downed, or after a brief time interval.
+The effect is removed if the affected player is Downed, or after a brief time interval.

 Reaching 10 stacks of Plague Rot will instantly kill the player.